Skip to Main Content

 • If the literature review is intended to accompany an actual research proposal, it is a problem if a study has already been conducted on the proposed research.
 The purpose of research is to extend what is already known about a topic.
 Repeat studies that use identical methods and participants are rare, if not non-existent.

 • It is okay to include an article/study in a review if it covers the topic of interest, even if extraneous information is also present.
-For example, if a reviewer is searching for studies about using yoga in autistic children, it would be okay to include a study that compares the use of yoga versus pilates in children with autistm.
+For example, if a reviewer is searching for studies about utilizing yoga therapeutically for autistic children, it would be okay to include a study that compares the use of yoga versus pilates in children with autism in therapeutic practice.

 • Limiting by date is not always the right thing to do.
 Sometimes the best articles on a topic are old, particularly if you are looking for foundational, seminal, or well established knowledge.
 For example, some of the very best articles about the biomechanics of the shoulder are decades old.
 Cutting out articles based on publication date can eliminate top research.
 On the other hand, if you are looking for the best surgical technique or drug treatment, only the newest articles will do!
 Be logical when limiting by date.